ValdemarGr/gql/docs/schema/resolvers.md

 :::caution
 Streams may not be empty.
 If stream terminates before at-least one element is emitted the subscription is terminated with an error.
-If you for whatever reason whish to do this and permantently block a graphql subscription, you can always use `fs2.Stream.never`.
+If you for whatever reason wish to do this and permantently block a graphql subscription, you can always use `fs2.Stream.never`.
 :::
 :::danger
 It is **highly** reccomended that every stream has at least one **guarenteed** element.